PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Introduction

 \section{Introduction}

-Text embeddings have become a cornerstone of Natural Language Processing (NLP), enabling the representation of semantic meaning in dense vector spaces that can be applied to a wide range of downstream tasks.
-Traditionally, embeddings are evaluated on static benchmarks like the Massive Text Embedding Benchmark (MTEB)~\citep{Muennighoff2023}, which has become the de facto standard.
+Text embeddings have become a cornerstone of Natural Language Processing (NLP), enabling a wide range of downstream tasks.
+Traditionally, embeddings are evaluated on static benchmarks like the Massive Text Embedding Benchmark (MTEB)~\citep{Muennighoff2023}, a de facto standard.

 More recently, MTEB has been extended to the Massive Multilingual Text Embedding Benchmark (MMTEB)~\citep{MMTEB}, covering more than 250 languages, and RTEB\footnote{\url{https://huggingface.co/blog/rteb}}, a retrieval benchmark with private test sets.
 However, benchmarks like MTEB need to be maintained and further developed~\citep{Chung2025}.

 A persistent challenge is that static benchmarks saturate over time.
 Although this saturation partly reflects genuine progress, it can also be attributed to overfitting.
 This arises from at least two factors \citep{Liang2025}: 1. \textit{Data contamination} which refers to the inclusion of benchmark items within training data, enabling models to exploit prior exposure rather than demonstrate authentic modelling capabilities (also known as data leakage).
 2. \textit{Biased overtraining} which involves deliberate allocation of training resources to the domains of anticipated benchmarks, resulting in models with uneven performance that excel in benchmarked domains while underperforming elsewhere.
 Overall, more robust embedding benchmarks are needed~\citep{Goel2025}.
 So far, the only solutions have been temporary through private test sets or the release of new or updated benchmarks.

-To address this issue, we argue that model capabilities should be evaluated across dynamically generated variations of evaluation tasks at evaluation time rather than predefined static benchmarks.
-We therefore introduce the Paraphrasing Text Embedding Benchmark (PTEB), which generates data variations at evaluation time, creating a "population" of semantically equivalent but textually distinct problem instances that better approximates the diversity of real-world applications.
-Whereas MTEB targets maximal multilingual breadth and task coverage, PTEB is a complementary, compute-bounded statistically robust protocol that stress-tests semantic invariance via multi-item stochastic eval-time paraphrasing.
+To address this issue, we argue that model capabilities should be evaluated on dynamically generated variations of evaluation tasks at evaluation time rather than predefined static benchmarks.
+We therefore introduce the Paraphrasing Text Embedding Benchmark (PTEB), which generates paraphrases at eval time, creating a set of semantically equivalent but textually distinct problem instances that better approximates diverse real-world applications.
+While MTEB targets maximal language and task coverage, PTEB is a complementary, statistically robust protocol that stress-tests semantic invariance via multi-run eval-time paraphrasing.